Great Malvern railway station: History

 Great Malvern station was opened by the Worcester and Hereford Railway in 1860 and the present buildings, by architect Edmund Wallace Elmslie, were completed in 1862.
-The Midland Railway and the London and North Western Railway collaborated on the construction cost; the solicitor, Samuel Carter, was also solicitor to both of these major companies.
+The Midland Railway and the London and North Western Railway collaborated on the construction cost; the solicitor, Samuel Carter, held the same role for both of these major companies.
 It was later absorbed by the Great Western Railway.

 Lady Emily Foley was a key sponsor of the building of Great Malvern station.
-She had a waiting room made for her exclusive use at Great Malvern Station, which is now ‘Lady Foley's Tea Room’.
+She had a waiting room made for her exclusive use.

-The station celebrated its 150th birthday on 23 May 2010 with the unveiling of a plaque and a special train.
-An additional part of this celebration was the reinstatement of some of the highly decorated lighting columns around the cab road at the front of the station.
+The station celebrated its 150th birthday on 23 May 2010, with the unveiling of a plaque and a special train.
+An additional part of this celebration was the reinstatement of some of the highly decorated lighting columns around the cab road, at the front of the station.